 Sometimes in the warmer months, diesel and especially bio-diesel can experience a biological contamination that makes a dark slimy sludge in the tank and fuel lines.
 This slime typically caused by algae growing in the fuel clogs fuel filters and reduces fuel flow.
 Many companies make a biocide product for fuel to control this.
 If you store fuel on the farm, be sure to treat your storage tanks as well as your tractor’s fuel tank if this happens.

 What are you using to store diesel fuel?
 Is it an old tank?
 Is it letting water in?
 Is it rusting inside?
 We have a 300-gallon fuel tank we keep diesel in on the farm and just recently we’ve noticed it became contaminated with all sorts of stuff.
-We’ve had to drain and inspect the tank and add fuel filters to our fuel transfer pump to prevent more contaminants from going into out tractor’s tank.
+We’ve had to drain and inspect the tank and add fuel filters to our fuel transfer pump to prevent more contaminants from going into our tractor’s tank.
 If you find yourself with a badly contaminated tank of fuel on your tractor you may have to drain and flush your tank as well as clear your fuel lines.
 I use an air nozzle on my compressor to blow out obstructed fuel lines when this happens.

 Water in diesel fuel can be deadly for an engine.
 Because of the high compression in the cylinder heads, introducing water with the fuel can destroy the piston heads.
-Because of this, most diesel fuel filters immediately swell when it come in contact with water, working as a cutoff valve of sorts.
+Because of this, most diesel fuel filters immediately swell when they come in contact with water, working as a cutoff valve of sorts.
 Since water is heavier than fuel if you drain the sump of your tank (the very bottom) and you find water after your tractor has mysteriously stopped working, then blow the fuel lines back into the tank, drain off the water and replace your filter before starting again.

 Air is an important part of the combustion triad but in a diesel fuel line, it wreaks havoc on starting ability and performance.
 Every time you crack a line (open a connection point) you can introduce air into the system.
 If there is a leak in the lines, it may also be sucking air into the high-pressure lines, so find your leak and repair the line.